UTSAVS26/PySnippets/pysnippets/Tries/trie.md

 ### Starts With

-This method checks if any word in the trie starts with a given prefix.
+This function returns all the words in the Trie that start with the given prefix.

 ```python
 trie.starts_with(prefix)